-i) Petrol engines: Part collecting the combustion air, and extending from the mounting face on the inlet ports of the cylinder head to the throttle valve flange for NA engines.
-For turbo engines it is from the mounting face on the inlet ports of the cylinder head to the first junction with the air ducting from the charge air cooler. ii) Diesel engines: Part collecting the combustion air, and extending from the mounting face on the inlet ports of the cylinder head to the first junction with the air ducting from the air filter for NA engines or the air ducting from the charge air cooler for turbo engines.
+i) Petrol engines: Part collecting the combustion air, and extending from the mounting face on the inlet ports of the cylinder head to the throttle valve plate.

+ii) Diesel engines: Part collecting the combustion air, and extending from the mounting face on the inlet ports of the cylinder head to the first junction with the air ducting from the air filter for NA engines or the first junction with the air ducting from the charge air cooler for turbo engines.